daniel2005d/mapXplore/README.md

 * Error adjustments when reading PPTX files
 * 'tables' command added to retrieve tables with the total number of records*
 * Add support for ~ added in file paths
+* Create subfolder for each file type
+* Add Colors to command prompt
+* Save file with row data